 Let’s keep this simple, because simple communications are a key dimension of Environmentalism 3.0

-I think we are living in an important time.
-For me it’s useful to understand current priorities in the context of the history of environmentalism.
-That history can be summarized as three key periods:
+We are living in an important time.
+The history of environmentalism provides context.
+It can be summarized as three key periods:

 ENVIRONMENTALISM 1.0 – UNDER THE RADAR

 Recorded history does not include widespread concern about the impact of the human race on the earth’s natural processes, until the industrial revolution was in full swing in the 1800s.
 The earliest voices may have been taken seriously, but they seem to have had little effect on human behaviour.